100 Notable alumni of

 -

-Gustav Nyquist is a Swedish professional ice hockey forward for the Nashville Predators of the National Hockey League (NHL).
-Nyquist was drafted 121st overall by the Detroit Red Wings in the 2008 NHL Entry Draft, with whom he spent the first portion of his NHL career.
-He has also played for the San Jose Sharks, Columbus Blue Jackets and Minnesota Wild.
+Gustav Nyquist is a Swedish professional ice hockey player who is a forward for the Winnipeg Jets of the National Hockey League (NHL).
+Nyquist was drafted 121st overall by the Detroit Red Wings in the 2008 NHL entry draft, with whom he spent the first portion of his NHL career.
+He has also played for the San Jose Sharks, Columbus Blue Jackets, Minnesota Wild and Nashville Predators.

 -